luckyycode/neko-webframework/README.md

 ```
 1. cd ../project_dir/
-2. premake5 --file=Neko.lua (see lua file for customizable flags, e.g. USE_OPENSSL)
+2. premake5 --file=Neko.lua (see lua file for customizable flags, e.g. use-openssl)
 3. Open with desired ide
 ```
 Sample project is also available in this repository, check out SampleModule folder.

 ## Roadmap

-There are still a lot of things to do, this framework is not yet ready for production in anyway.
+There are still a lot of things to do, this framework is not yet ready for production in any way.

 * HTTP/2 support - *wip*
 * GnuTLS support instead of OpenSSL (I will keep these together)